TheOdinProject/curriculum/extra_stuff/lessons_in_progress/git_intro.md

 *By the end of this lesson you should be able to:*
 * Define what kind of program git is
 * Describe the differences between git and a text editor in terms of what they save and their record keeping
-* Describe whether git and GitHub are work at a local or remote level
+* Describe whether git and GitHub work at a local or remote level
 * Describe why git is useful for an individual developer and a team of developers